ddev/ddev/docs/content/users/install/performance.md

     ## NFS

+    !!!warning "NFS is deprecated"

+        NFS is now deprecated and should no longer be used.
+This feature may be removed in an upcoming release.

     !!!warning "macOS Ventura may not work with NFS"

         A bug in macOS Ventura means that NFS mounting doesn't work for many projects, so Mutagen is recommended instead.
 Follow [issue](https://github.com/ddev/ddev/issues/4122) for details.